Privacy

 • On the Services, we may provide links to websites or applications maintained by third parties, which we believe you may find useful.
 Broad is not responsible for the privacy practices of these other websites or applications and we encourage you to review the privacy policies of each of those other websites or applications before using such websites and applications.
 If you click on these third-party links, these other websites or applications may place their own cookies or other files on your computer, collect data, or solicit Personal Data from you.
 Other websites and applications will have different policies and rules regarding the use or disclosure of the Personal Data you submit to them.
 We make no representation with regard to the policies or business practices of any websites or applications to which you connect through a link from the Services, and are not responsible for any material contained on, or any transactions that occur between you and any such website or application.

-• As a processor, Broad stores the genomic sequence data (DNA, RNA, etc), derived from humans or other organisms, that you submit to the Services along with metadata and other information related to such sequence data.
+• As a processor, Broad stores the Content you Connect to the Services, which can include genomic sequence data (DNA, RNA, etc.), derived from humans or other organisms, that you submit to the Services along with metadata and other information related to such sequence data.
 You agree to and accept full responsibility for obtaining all necessary permissions and informed consents from the donors of all samples from which your submitted sequence data is derived.

 • You may also be permitted to upload your own software and data, including reference genomes, to the Services in the course of using the Services.
 You agree to and accept full responsibility for obtaining all permissions, consents, and rights necessary for uploading and using any such software and data to and with the Services.
 The software you upload must comply with the Terra “Terms of Use Policy”.